-Homemade Lamb Burgers take more steps to make than your usual cheeseburger, but I promise you they’re WORTH IT.
+Homemade Greek-Style Lamb Burgers take just a few more steps to make than your usual cheeseburger.
+However, I promise you they’re WORTH IT and will result in some of the best burgers you ever had.
 Every bite is literally an explosion in your mouth of bright flavors and textures.

 It begins with the most amazing lamb patty flavored with lots of herbs, spices, and Dijon.
 We’re topping that with tabbouleh made of bulgur and chopped veggies with a splash of lemon.
 The toasted buns are spread with a mint yogurt sauce that makes everything taste so light and fresh.